Theta-Dev/ConstructionWand/README.md

 you can use the undo feature if you've made a mistake.

 ## Options
-SHIFT+Right clicking empty space opens the option screen of your wand.
+SNEAK+OPTKEY+Right clicking empty space opens the option screen of your wand.

 ![](https://raw.githubusercontent.com/Theta-Dev/ConstructionWand/1.15/images/options.png)